rust-lang/cargo/src/doc/book/src/reference.md

 Now that you have an overview of how to use Cargo and have created your first crate, you may be interested in more details in the following areas.

+The reference covers the details of various areas of Cargo.

 * [Specifying Dependencies](reference/specifying-dependencies.html)
 * [The Manifest Format](reference/manifest.html)
 * [Configuration](reference/config.html)